You can use the special template argument with the html

 - During startup time,

-view is rendered, its return value is passed into the template, along with the request.
+person_defaultview is rendered, its return value is passed into the template, along with the request.
 The template language integration code then makes this information available for in the template -- the details are up to the integration (and should be documented there).

-argument works not just with html
+The template argument works not just with html but also with

-, and any other view functions you may have.
+view, json, and any other view functions you may have.

 A template in Morepath is actually just a convenient way to generate a

-function for a view.
-That render
+render function for a view.
+That render function is then used

 just like when you write it manually: it's given the return value of